ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 ### Domain Expertise

-There is some amount of domain expertise required to setup a typical year forecast - primarily in defining the appropriate statistics.
+Domain expertise is required to setup a typical year forecast - primarily in defining the appropriate statistics.

 Using multiple statistics can also require weighting - for example if the standard deviation is orders of magnitude higher than the mean, we may want to weight the mean higher.